codethebeard/codethebeard/projects.md

 permalink: /projects/
 ---

-Yeah...
-Yeah...
-Yeah...
-I know.
-There's nothing here.
-Bear with me while I get it all together.
-This schtuff is new and I ain't got time fo' dat.

-In the mean time, watch this.
+Currently working on a BUNCH of projects.
+Will list them here soon.

+##FTATB

+Pardon the name, but if you like the beverage industry you'll understand.
+A group of my friends and I have started a web series devoted to exposing people to not only the delicious cocktails and drinks across Louisville, but to showcase the amazing people that make them.
+My role is media production and development.
+Along with my collegues I produce the concept, organize the creative aspect of the shoots, and edit the video.
+See more at [FTATB](http://ftatb.com/)

-<style>.embed-container { position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style><div class='embed-container'><iframe src='http://www.youtube.com/embed/uPiAbjsGT9g' frameborder='0' allowfullscreen></iframe></div>
+<style>.embed-container { position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style><div class='embed-container'><iframe width="560" height="315" src="https://www.youtube.com/embed/O56o3c3fAcw" frameborder="0" allowfullscreen></iframe></div>

 <br><br>